IanVS/prettier-plugin-sort-imports/README.md

 We make the following attempts at keeping comments in your imports clean:

-- If you have one or more comments at the top of the file, we will keep them at the top as long as there is a blank line before your first import statement.
+- If you have one or more comments at the top of the file, we will keep them at the top.
 - Comments on lines after the final import statement will not be moved.
 (Runtime-code between imports will be moved below all the imports).
 - In general, if you place a comment on the same line as an Import `Declaration` or `*Specifier`, we will keep it attached to that same specifier if it moves around.
 - Other comments are preserved, and are generally considered "leading" comments for the subsequent Import `Declaration` or `*Specifier`.